 The Wharton School

-B.S. in Economics, Concentration in Operations and Information Management
+B.S. in Economics, Concentration in Operations, Information, and Decisions

 School of Engineering and Applied Sciences

 Our paper, A Calibration-free Workflow for Image-based Mixed Reality Navigation of Total Shoulder Arthroplasty, is accepted to AE-CAI!